Thiago de Mello and Amazon

 Arnaldo de Souteiro

-My Brazilian producer and a loyal friend for over two decades, who has produced the majority of my CD's through his label Jazz Station Records (JSR) and responsible for their exposure around the world.
+My Brazilian producer and a loyal friend for over two decades, who has produced the majority of my CDs thru his label Jazz Station Records (JSR) and responsible for their exposure around the world.
 Priceless!
 I wrote a song dedicated to him which reflects our friendship, called "Tal Como O Vinho" which appears in our CD "Another Feeling".

 Dexter Payne